Friday, August 15, 2008

 Roman Holiday.
 Day One.

-After finding an Internet cafĂ© this morning, I wandered over to the Pantheon, but morning Mass was still going on, so I headed a few blocks over and tossed my coins into the Trevi Fountain.
+After finding an Internet café this morning, I wandered over to the Pantheon, but morning Mass was still going on, so I headed a few blocks over and tossed my coins into the Trevi Fountain.
 It was gorgeous, but absolutely mobbed with tourists (OK, I’m one too, but still.)
-From there, it was a pretty walk south to the Vittorio Emanuele Monument, then to the Colosseum.
+From there, it was a pretty walk south to the

 Later, I hooked up with a tour at the Colosseum.
 The organizer thought I was Swedish (or maybe Dutch?), which has already happened to me twice, until I open my mouth and the southern drawl comes out!